 Andrew Hale (Bsc, ISCP.Dip.Canine.Prac) is the owner, principal trainer and behaviourist at Train Positive.
 He is the proud owner of three wonderful dogs – two of which came to him with behavioural problems so he knows what it is like to live with and train dogs with difficult issues.
 As well as a Bsc (Hons) he also holds various diplomas in animal and canine behaviour.
 He is a Certified Animal Behaviourist and Certified Canine Behaviourist.
-He is Chair of the Association of INTOdogs (www.intodog.org), a member organisation of the International Companion Animal Network.
-Andrew is a team member of the internationally renowned International School of Canine Psychology.
+He is Chair of the Association of INTOdogs (www.intodog.org), and a team member at the International Companion Animal Network.
+Andrew is also a team member of the internationally renowned International School of Canine Psychology.
 Andrew provides the behavioural support to the RSPCA and is approved to attend events held by the Blue Cross and is the only local behaviourist used by them.
 He also works closely with the team at Dogs Trust.

 Andrew says: ‘I have been involved in training and helping dogs with behavioural issues for over 8 years.
 I believe in continuous academic study and I keep up to date on the latest research and news from the animal behaviour research community.
 I pride myself on developing close and supportive relationships with my clients.
 My number one priority is always the health and well-being of the dog.
 I TOTALLY subscribe to the notion of ‘first do no harm’.